-Founding Macstaff, a high impact recruitment company, in 2016 was the fulfilment of a dream I have held over the years, and at the time of writing Macstaff is approaching its first birthday.
+Founding Macstaff, a high impact recruitment company, in 2016 was the fulfilment of a dream I have held over the years, and at the time of writing Macstaff is in its fourth year of trading.

 There is, potentially, a huge upside in getting it right, ranging from job satisfaction to work-life balance and financial freedom.
 There is also a potentially a huge downside in getting it wrong, ranging from job dissatisfaction to life upheaval and financial hardship.

-So if you want to nail your job search, produce a winning CV, make social media your best friend, win with a recruiter, smash your next interview, rise above rejection, get your salary on the money, negotiate like a champ, resign right, avoid counterproductive counter offers, settle into a new job or see the big career picture (or all of the above), then this book is for YOU!
+So if you want to nail your job search, produce a winning CV, make social media your best friend, win with a recruiter, smash your next interview, rise above rejection, get your salary on the money, negotiate like a champ, resign right, avoid counter-productive counter offers, settle into a new job or see the big career picture or, indeed, all of the above, then this book is for YOU!